Mixermachine/setup-freedom-e300-on-arty-A7/README.md

 ```

 ### Checkout and compile Freedom
-The Freedom repo is required if you want to change the code for the base image of a
+The Freedom repo is required if you want to change the Chisel code for the base image of a
 RISC-V. A precompiled file without changes exists.
-Execute (replace n with the count of cores your machine has)
+Execute
 ```console
 cd ~/riscv
 git clone https://github.com/sifive/freedom.git